jonwa/apollo-comments/README.md

 | `actions` | `[]` | An array of objects specifying custom actions that can be applied to edit the comment.
 Each action requires a `label` and `onClick(commentId)`. |

 `onTranslate(commentId)`
 : Called back with the comment id that has been requested to translate.
-Default as `undefined`.

 `onSubmit(editor)`
 : Called back with the Quill editor after submit.
 For more informaton goto [React Quill](https://github.com/zenoamaro/react-quill/blob/master/README.md).
-Default is `undefined`.

 `mention`
 : An object specifying necessary [Quill Mention](https://github.com/afconsult/quill-mention) options.
-Default is `undefined`.

 | Options    | Default        | Description |
 | ---------- | -------------- | ------------ |